top of page

 Why I Needed Top Surgery

 I phrase it as a need because trans healthcare is important.
-For those who feel we need them, gender-affirming medical procedures are not just an aesthetic choice that would be nice but we could do without.
-They are a source of gender affirmation that positively affects our lives.
+For those who feel we need them, gender-affirming medical procedures are not just an aesthetic choice.
+They are a source of gender affirmation that positively affects our lives and health.

 I sought top surgery due to the gender dysphoria that I felt regarding my breasts.
 Gender dysphoria describes a sense of uneasiness that a person may have because of a mismatch between their biological sex and their gender identity.
 This dissatisfaction can lead to mental health struggles or other negative impacts on daily life.